Lloyd Schermer: Later years

 In 1991, Schermer was responsible for merging the American Newspaper Publishers Association with the Newspaper Advertising Bureau and 5 other industry associations into the now 1500 member Newspaper Association of America.

 Schermer served as chairman of the National Board of the Smithsonian Institution for three years and remains on the board as an honorary trustee.
 In 1994 he received the Smithsonian's highest award, the Joseph Henry Medal.
 He serves on the board of The Anderson Ranch Art Center in Snowmass Village, Colorado as a life trustee, is a lifetime trustee of the Aspen Institute and the University of Montana Foundation, and is a former trustee of the Aspen Center for Environmental Studies, the World Wildlife Fund and the Maureen and Mike Mansfield Foundation.

 Schermer Hall on the first floor of the West Wing of the Smithsonian Castle is named after Lloyd G. and Betty A. Schermer.

-Schermer resides in Aspen and Tucson, Arizona with his wife Betty.
-They have two sons and five grandchildren.
+Schermer resides in Iowa City and Tucson, Arizona.
+Lloyd and Betty have two sons and five grandchildren.